 How risk assessment for UEBA (user entity behavior analytics) works is not unlike how humans assess risk in our surrounding environment.
-When in an unfamiliar setting, our brain constantly takes in data regarding objects, sound, temperature, etc. and weighs different sensory evidence against past learned patterns to determine if and what present risk is before us.
+When in an unfamiliar setting, our brain constantly takes in data regarding objects, sound, temperature, and weighs different sensory evidence against past learned patterns to determine if and what present risk is before us.
 A UEBA system works in a similar manner.
-Data from different log sources, such as Windows AD, VPN, database, badge, file, proxy, endpoints, etc. are ingested.
+Data from different log sources, such as Windows AD, VPN, database, badge, file, proxy, endpoints are ingested.
 Given these inputs and learned behaviors, how do we fuse the information to make up a final score for risk ranking?

 First, security data is heterogeneous and we cannot expect all data sources to be available from the start for learning purposes.
-This makes construction of comprehensive features difficult, if possible at all.
-When a new data source is added, the need to re-train or re-tune the monolithic modeling makes it impractical for a production system.
+This makes the construction of comprehensive features difficult, if possible at all.
+When a new data source is added, the need to retrain or retune the monolithic modeling makes it impractical for a production system.
 Second, the flexibility to quickly configure and deploy learning features is extremely important.
-It is impractical to re-learn a single-algorithm system every time new features are to be added.
+It is impractical to relearn a single-algorithm system every time new features are to be added.
 Third, even if it exists, an over-encompassing monolithic learning algorithm using a wide variety of data for malicious event detection tends to be a black-box approach.
 This goes against the must-have user requirement that output must be easily explained and interpreted.

 So, it is not surprising that an effective security analytics system consists of statistical indicators or sensors that can be added to meet new data demands and are easy to interpret.
 As a result, instead of having an end-to-end monolithic framework, we have a collection of independent indicators.
 An explicit step is now needed to fuse the outputs together.
+Here’s the process.